-Reviews are conducted by the Office of Environmental Management and are intended to reduce the risk of project failure by identifying existing and potential problems in a timely manner so that prompt and effective resolution is possible.
-These reviews assist the field in successfully completing the project, as well as identifying areas where Environmental Management senior leadership needs to focus additional resources.
+Reviews are conducted by the Office of Environmental Management and are intended to reduce the risk of project and contract performance failure by identifying existing and potential problems in a timely manner so that prompt and effective resolution is possible.
+These reviews assist the field in successfully completing project and contract objectives, as well as identifying areas where Environmental Management senior leadership needs to focus additional resources.

 EM uses the Office of Science model for peer reviews to meet the following objectives:

-- Determining if the project meets the mission need;
+- Determining if the project and/or contract meets the mission and programmatic need;

-- Evaluating the readiness of the projects to proceed to the next the Critical Decision;
+- Evaluating the readiness of projects to proceed to the next Critical Decision;

-- Determining whether the proposed project and its acquisition and execution strategy represents a technically valid, cost-effective, realistic means of accomplishing its stated objectives;
+- Determining whether proposed projects and operations activities and their acquisition and execution strategies represent technically valid, cost-effective, realistic means of accomplishing stated objectives;

-- Assessing whether the project can be delivered within the cost and schedule baselines established by DOE or whether alternative solutions may be preferable;
+- Assessing whether project and contractual objectives can be met within the cost and schedule baselines established by DOE or whether alternative solutions may be necessary;

-- Evaluating and managing project risks, issues, and challenges;
+- Evaluating and managing project and contract risks, issues, and challenges;

 - Providing constructive recommendations for alternatives or improvements;